amtseng/fourier_attribution_priors/infra/gcp/README.md

 	- Done with script `populate_bucket.sh` (should take around 5 minutes)
 - Once a pod is created through `kubectl` (the `kubectl` that is connected to the cluster), the buckets associated with the project will be visible through `gsutil` automatically
 	- Right after the Docker image is created for the first time, it may take up to 10 minutes for the credentials to be reflected
+- The bucket is structured such that the path to any object in the bucket is identical to the absolute path on the lab cluster (i.e. `/users/amtseng/att_priors/...`)

 ### Mounting a bucket
 - Technically, mounting a bucket is not necessary to move data in/out of a bucket, but it can be useful for moving around and navigating it (instead of using `gsutil`)